Virginia Office of EMS Accreditation for PSAP’s and 911 Centers

 Submitting an Application

-Please complete the application, print a copy for your records, then submit it via email to Amber Wells.
+Please complete the application, print a copy for your records, then submit it via email to Amber Moore.
 Please use the appropriate checklist below to ensure you submit all necessary supporting documentation with your completed application for initial or re-accreditation.

 This information may also be mailed to: